Timinator2000/Algorithm_X/04 - your turn/02 - 9x9 sudoku.md

 # Step 3: Build the Matrix – à la Ali Assaf

-In this next line, Assaf makes a call to `exact_cover` which converts his `X` list to a dictionary necessary for his implementation of Algorithm X.
+In this next line, Assaf makes a call to `exact_cover` which converts the `X` list to a dictionary.

 ```python
     X, Y = exact_cover(X, Y)